-1. To equip you with a strong understanding of finance, statistics, mathematics, actuarial science and related disciplines.

-2. To develop the ability to communicate your knowledge and understanding effectively.

-3. To develop your understanding of the respective roles of mathematical and statistical calculation, analysis and judgement in finance and actuarial science.

-4. To develop your ability to make reasoned judgements, frame appropriate questions and draw independent conclusions.

-5. To equip you with the technical skills, as well as soft skills such as effective teamworking and communication, required to work as a finance professional or an actuary or in alternative fields related to statistics, finance and business.

-6. To prepare you to enter postgraduate study in finance, actuarial science or related disciplines.

-7. To develop socially aware professionals who exhibit high degrees of professionalism and sensitivity to ethical issues, as many of the decisions that you will make in your career will affect numerous stakeholders, all of whose views and situations must be taken into account.
+- 1. To develop a good knowledge and understanding of actuarial science, statistics, mathematics, finance and related disciplines. - 2.
+To develop the ability to communicate your knowledge and understanding accurately. - 3.
+To develop learners' understanding of the respective roles of mathematical and statistical calculation, analysis and judgement in actuarial science. - 4.
+To develop the ability to make reasoned judgements, frame appropriate questions and draw independent conclusions. - 5.
+To equip you with the skills required to work professionally as an actuary or in alternative fields related to statistics, finance and in business more generally. - 6.
+To prepare you to enter postgraduate study in actuarial science or related disciplines. - 7.
+To develop responsible and socially aware actuaries, as many of the decisions that you will make in your career will affect numerous stakeholders all of whose views and situations must be taken into account.